-Are you thinking about mailing some weed edibles?
+Are you thinking about mailing some weed or THC edibles?
 Well, here’s everything you need to know about it, summarized with examples.
-This article is about the United States only.
+This article is about the United States laws only.

 - Laws Around Mailing Weed Edibles